aedobbyn/beer-data-science/compile.md

 ### Ingredients

-The lifecycle of ingredients thus far has been to unnest them from the raw JSON into a long string contained in `hops_name` and `malt_name`.
+The lifecycle of ingredients in our data munging process thus far has been to first unnest them from the raw JSON into a long string contained in `hops_name` and `malt_name`.
 Next each ingredient in each of those columns was split out into `hops_name_1`, `hops_name_2`, etc.

-To get more granular with ingredients, we can further split out each individual ingredient into its own column.
+To get more granular with ingredients, we can further split out each individual ingredient name (here we're talking name as in Citra hops) into its own column.
 If a beer or style contains that ingredient, its row gets a 1 in that ingredient column and a 0 otherwise.

-From this, we can find the total number of hops and malts per grouper.
+From this, we can find the total number of hops and malts per beer.
+Of course, there's no particular reason why we couldn't have gotten that from the `hops_name_1`, `hops_name_2` step.

-* This function takes a dataframe and two other parameters set at the outset:
+The function below takes a dataframe and two other parameters set at the outset:

     * `ingredient_want`: this can be `hops`, `malt`, or other ingredients like `yeast` if we pull that in
     * `grouper`: can be a vector of one or more things to group by, like beer `id` or `style`
-      * Careful with using `name` as a grouper as multiple beers have the same name
+      * Careful with using `name` as a grouper as multiple beers have the same name; beer ID is of course unique

+More information on what the funciton is doing at each point in the comments.

 ```r